y-akbal/JuGrad.jl/README.md

 X = randn(10, 100)
 y = randn(1, 100)

-loss = sum((layer(X) - y).^2)
+loss = mean((layer(X) - y).^2)
 bacward!(loss) #You can now collect the gradients JuGrad.nn.step!(optimizer, network) #Update the grads now!!!

 ````
 Below you will see some decision boundaries of two binary  classifiers trained entirely using JuGrad on synthetic datasets.
-See the examples for an end to end application and reproduce the following.
+Browse the examples directory for end to end applications and reproduce the following.
 To do so, you will need PyCall with sklearn installed.

 <p align="center">